 Most people don’t think of perfume as hazardous.
 In fact, it’s just the opposite, right?
-Perfume smells nice and is often sent as a gift, so it’s usually associated with well-being and health, not hazards or harm.
+Perfumes smell nice and are often sent as gifts, so usually, people associate them with well-being and health, not hazards or harm.

-For this reason, many people order perfume online from the US, intending to use a US package forwarding address for international shipping.
-(Like most luxury products, perfume is usually expensive, and it’s much cheaper to buy in the US than in other countries.)
+For this reason, many order perfumes online from the US, intending to use a US package forwarding address for international shipping. (perfumes are usually expensive and are much cheaper to buy in the US than in other countries.)

-But unfortunately, most perfumes cannot be shipped internationally.
-This isn’t a decision made by the merchant, and it’s not a decision made by the package forwarding services.
-It’s a decision made by customs authorities and enforced by international carriers.
-(For example, perfume is the first item on DHL’s list of “dangerous/harzardous goods.”)
+But unfortunately, most perfumes cannot ship internationally.
+This isn’t a decision that is made by the merchant, and it’s not a decision that is made by the package forwarding services.
+It’s a decision that is made by customs authorities and enforced by international carriers.
+(For example, perfume is the first item on DHL’s list of “dangerous/hazardous goods.”)

 What’s Dangerous/Hazardous About Perfume?

 Well, nothing, if all it’s doing is making you smell nice.
-But if it’s traveling under pressure in an airplane’s cargo hold, it can be a serious threat to safety.
+But if it’s traveling under pressure in an airplane’s cargo hold, it is a potentially serious threat to safety.

-That’s because many perfumes are almost 90% alcohol, and can be flammable under certain conditions.
+This is because many perfumes’ base is almost 90% alcohol, and are potentially flammable under certain conditions.
 (Colognes and aftershaves, which also seem harmless, fall into the same category.)

 But Wait… Are There ANY Perfumes That Can Be Shipped Internationally?

-Yes!
-The problem is not with the perfume, it’s with the alcohol it contains.
-Luckily, there are a number of alcohol-free perfumes available that are perfectly safe to ship internationally.
+To answer the question, yes, there are!
+The problem is not with the fresh-smelling perfume but with the alcohol it contains.
+Luckily, there are many alcohol-free perfumes available that are perfectly safe to ship internationally.